Practicum in

 • Interviewing study participants with marginalized identities about their personal use of psychedelics.

-Students should reach out to Dr. Williams if they have interest in clinical or research-oriented practicum opportunities at this location.
+Students should reach out to Dr. Monnica Williams if they have interest in clinical or research-oriented practicum opportunities at this location.

 Off-Campus Opportunities